Storefront Improvement Program

 - Reimbursement grants range from $2,500 to $35,000 based on the scope of work.

-- Completed accessibility projects for FY2015 include: Darwins, LTD in Central Square; Loyal Nine Restaurant in East Cambridge; and Temple Bar in Harvard Square.
+- Completed projects for FY2015-2016 include: Shepard Restaurant in Harvard Square, Spindlers Confections in North Massachusetts Ave., Loyal Nine Restaurant in East Cambridge, and Darwins, LTD in Central Square.

-- We are accepting applications for FY2016-FY2017 storefront improvement grants.
+- We are accepting applications for FY2017 storefront improvement grants.

 The Storefront Improvement Program provides technical and financial assistance to property owners or tenants seeking to renovate or restore commercial building exterior facades.
 The Program seeks to increase accessibility into storefronts, improve the physical appearance of independent businesses and enhance the commercial districts of Cambridge.